 If you do happen to shave into the cheek don’t fret and don’t try to even it up more- you may ruin it.
 Let it be.
 It will grow in seamlessly if it was a minimal cut.

 Tools of the Trade

 Keep your beard oiled up before going in.
-We’ll be using some tools of the enemy, and if you’re not a trained stylist there’s no need for an ivory handled avant-garde roaring 20s razor.
-All you’re going to do is cut your own throat while the spirit of your much manlier great grandfather rolls in his cosmic grave.
+We’ll be using some tools of the shavers, and if you’re not a trained stylist there’s no need for an ivory handled roaring 20s razor.
+All you’re going to do is mangle your face, while the spirit of your much manlier great grandfather rolls in his cosmic grave.

 Shaving some stubble and excess areas of growth is the easy part.
 What gets really hard is shaping the volume and length of the beard.

 A major problem you’ll run into is runaway hairs on the sides (cheek/sideburn areas) of your beard.
 What happens a lot of times it that the beard gets tangled and these drapes of hair swoop down.
 They begin to look unruly and thin.